juzhang/mapclient-fai-workshop/index.rst

 ..
-MAP-Client FAI Tutorial documentation master file, created by sphinx-quickstart on Fri Sep  2 09:35:34 2016.
+MAP-Client FAI Workshop documentation master file, created by sphinx-quickstart on Fri Sep  2 09:35:34 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===================================
-MAP-Client FAI Tutorial - |version|
+MAP-Client FAI Workshop - |version|
 ===================================

 This workshop aims to familiarise users to the `MAP Client <https://map-client.readthedocs.io/en/latest/index.html>`_ application and the development of MAP Client plugins.
 Examples and uses cases will focus on musculoskeletal model generation in the `FAI Project <https://www.griffith.edu.au/health/musculoskeletal-research>`_.